Southern Ground Hornbill

 Habitat and Range

-These birds live in savannah grasslands, scrub and light woodlands across eastern and southern Africa.
-They are widespread but sparse, mainly living in national reserves or protected areas.
+These birds live in savannah grasslands, scrub, and light woodlands across eastern and southern Africa.
+They are widespread but sparse, primarily inhabiting national reserves or protected areas.

 Physical Characteristics

 The largest member of the hornbill family, southern ground hornbills have black plumage with white flight feathers.
-It has vivid red patched of bare skin on its face and throat and a large black bill.
-Females differ by having violet blue patches at the throat below the bill.
+It has vivid red patches of bare skin on its face and throat and a large black bill.
+Females differ in having violet-blue patches at the throat, located below the bill.
+Southern ground hornbills emit deep, rhythmic hooting calls that can travel nearly 2 miles—making them one of the most far-reaching voices in the savanna.

 Behavior